 Oil major Shell’s ads — 153 were counted in total — appeared on 86 percent of searches for “net-zero”.

-Many promoted its pledge to become a net-zero company by 2050 and align itself with a 1.5C warming target, the report said.
+The report said that many promoted its pledge to become a net-zero company by 2050 and align itself with a 1.5C warming target.

 An ad from Shell says it’s “a willing and able player in the energy transition”.